top of page

 The Top 10 Considerations for Your Parenting Plan

 1. Child's Best Interests: Your child's well-being and best interests should be the primary focus when developing a parenting plan.
-Consider their age, developmental needs, and any specific requirements or preferences.
+Delve into the specific needs of your child, considering their age, developmental requirements, and any unique preferences.
+Tailor the plan to create an environment that promotes their overall well-being.

 3. Schedules and Routine: Determine a plan for when the child will spend time with each parent, including weekdays, weekends, holidays, and vacations.
 Be flexible and open to modifications as your child grows and their needs change.
 Consider factors like school, work schedules, and transportation logistics.